-- a.
-Protect and enhance the low lying river corridors to the north, east and south of the town of the Lugg, Kenwater and Arrow; - b.
-Retain the remaining orchards; - c.
-Protect and enhance heritage buildings and areas that have traditional "black and white" timber buildings; - d.
-Retain mature trees, hedgerows and other vegetation; - e.
-Protect existing features such as field boundaries, drains and ditches: and - f.
+a.
+Protect and enhance the low lying river corridors to the north, east and south of the town of the Lugg, Kenwater and Arrow;

+b.
+Retain the remaining orchards;

+c.
+Protect and enhance Listed Buildings and those of local importance, including and areas that have traditional "black and white" timber buildings;

+d.
+Retain mature trees, hedgerows and other vegetation;

+e.
+Protect existing features such as field boundaries, drains and ditches; and f.
 Seek to retain a strong distinction between the town's urban core and the surrounding rural area of the parish.

-LANP18 - PROTECTING AND ENHANCING THE CHARACTER OF LEOMINSTER TOWN CENTRE
+LANP18 - PROTECTING AND ENHANCING THE CHARACTER OF LEOMINSTER TOWN CENTRE a.
+They respect the character and appearance of the town centre;